 - Use of Information Technology

-If you are convicted of DUI, a drug-related offense, assault, or if you’re convicted of another state or federal offense, it can definitely lead to the denial of security clearance.
-The good news is that if the DUI is old and it was an isolated incident, it may notlead to a security clearance denial.
-On the other hand, if your DUI is recent, or if you’ve had multiple DUI convictions in the past 10 years, it could indicate that you have a drinking problem, and in effect, your application can be denied.
+If you are convicted of DUI, a drug-related offense, assault, or another state or federal offense, it can lead to the denial of a security clearance application.
+The good news is that if the DUI is old and it was an isolated incident, it may not lead to a security clearance denial.
+On the other hand, if your DUI is recent, or if you’ve had multiple DUI convictions in the past 10 years, it could lead an investigator to believe that you have a drinking problem, and in effect, your application can be denied.